google/earthengine-community/tutorials/beginner's-cookbook/index.md

 #### Geometry operations example

-- Let's run of some these operations over the the state of Connecticut, US using geometries of the public US counties feature collection available on Earth Engine
+Let's run of some these operations over the the state of Connecticut, US using geometries of the public US counties feature collection available on Earth Engine:

 ```javascript
 // Set map center over the state of CT